pweil-/kubernetes/docs/proposals/security-context-constraints.md

 Some items of the security context only need to be allocated a single time.
 For instance if the cluster defines that each namespace should have a block of UIDs used for allocation to service accounts then the allocator may allocate UID 1000 to service account X for the lifetime of the service account.
-This allocation can be stored as an annotation on the namespace level so that it is uneditable.
-Allocation of a UID to a user may be stored on the user object.
+This allocation can be stored as an annotation on the namespace or service account level so that it is uneditable.
 When a security context is generated on behalf of security context constraints it should first check the annotations for pre-allocated values and use them if appropriate.

 Some strategies such as a "allow pods to run as any user" will not need to store annotations.